kklassa/terraform-aks-demo/README.md

 All the Terraform files are located in the `terraform-config` directory.
 Let's go over each of them in detail.

-> IMPORTANT: In Terraform names of `.tf` files are not important - when you run `terraform apply` in a directory Terraform collects all `.tf` files from that directory into one.
+> NOTE: In Terraform names of `.tf` files are not important - when you run `terraform apply` in a directory Terraform collects all `.tf` files from that directory into one.
 It is a good practice to make the configuration more readable by splitting the configuration into multiple files and naming them accordingly - we are going to use standard file names adapted by the community.

 ## providers.tf